-I am a PhD candidate in the Department of Political Science at Emory University.
-I am also Princeton Dissertation Scholar at the Mamdouha S. Bobst Center for Peace and Justice and Emerging Scholar at the Harry Frank Guggenheim Foundation.
+Welcome!
+I am a PhD candidate in the Department of Political Science at Emory University and an Emerging Scholar at the Harry Frank Guggenheim Foundation.
+In Fall 2026, I will join the Bush School of Government & Public Service at Texas A&M University as Assistant Professor of Political Science.

-I study how political communication, elite strategy, and psychology shape (1) the dynamics of conflict escalation and deescalation and (2) public opinion on international cooperation and democracy, with a focus on East Asia, the United States, and their interactions.
-My research lies at the intersection of comparative politics and international relations, focusing on mass-elite interactions in domestic and international politics.
+My research examines how political communication, elite strategy, and psychology shape (1) the dynamics of conflict escalation and deescalation and (2) public opinion on international cooperation and democracy.
+Focusing primarily on East Asia and the United States, my scholarship brings new theoretical and empirical insights into different forms of mass-elite interactions in domestic and international politics.

 I hold an MPhil in Economic Research from the University of Cambridge, where I was Hughes Hall Scholar and Hong Kong Scholar.
 I also hold a BEcon in Economics, Politics, and Public Administration from the University of Hong Kong, where I was John Swire Scholar, Undergraduate Research Fellow, and a first-generation-to-college student.